-- With new or worsening objective neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months6 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a cervical radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)7 - Isolated back neck pain in pediatric population^{8, 9} conservative care not required if red flags present. - Red flags that prompt imaging should include any the presence of the following: - Aage 5 or younger, OR, - Ceonstant pain, OR, - Ppain lasting > 4 weeks, OR - Aabnormal neurologic examination, OR - Eearly morning stiffness and/or gelling; OR - Naight pain that prevents or disrupts sleep, OR - Radicular pain, OR; - -Ffeveror w - o ; Wweight loss or malaise, OR 10, 11 - o Postural changes (e.g., kyphosis or scoliosis), OR - Limp (or refusal to walk in a younger child)
+- With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a cervical radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)7 - Isolated back pain in pediatric population^{8, 9} conservative care not required if red flags present.
+Red flags that prompt imaging include any of the following: - Age 5 or younger, OR - o Constant pain, OR - Pain lasting > 4 weeks, OR - o Abnormal neurologic examination, OR - Early morning stiffness and/or gelling, OR - Night pain that prevents or disrupts sleep, OR - o Radicular pain, OR - o Fever or weight loss or malaise, OR 10, 11 - Postural changes (e.g., kyphosis or scoliosis), OR - Limp (or refusal to walk in a younger child)

-As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthorsis pseudarthrosis"12, and MRI for cord, nerve root compression, disc pathology, or post-op infection)
+As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudarthrosis"^{12, 13} and MRI for cord, nerve root compression, disc pathology, or post-op infection)